-The founding board of directors had a range of ideas about the mission of the Foundation.
-Some thought it should seek to create an endowment for preservation.
+When deciding the philosophy of LACF, the founding board of directors had a range of ideas about the Foundation’s mission.
+Some thought it should create an endowment for preservation.
 Others thought it should manage philanthropic funds for people, families and companies.
 Still others thought it should raise funds to give to local charities.

-It seemed that the unifying principle for these views was the concept of community building.
-Various commentators on community were researched.
+It seemed that the unifying principle of these views was the concept of community building.
+We researched community experts.
 Perhaps the earliest writer on community in the new world was John Winthrop, the first governor of the Massachusetts Bay Colony, who wrote: “We must delight in each other, make others’ conditions our own, rejoice together, mourn together, labor and suffer together, always having before our eyes our community as members of the same body.”

-Psychologist and author Scott Peck writes on community in his book “The Different Drum: Community Making and Peace”.
+Psychologist and author Scott Peck wrote about community in his book “The Different Drum: Community Making and Peace”.
 Peck’s writings are also spiritual – perhaps not the best model for secular community building.

 The year the Foundation was forming, John W. Gardner penned “On Leadership “.
-The discovery of a pamphlet “Building Community” adapted from a chapter of “On Leadership”, provides the most comprehensive, logical, and eloquent view of building community.
+The discovery of a pamphlet “Building Community” adapted from a chapter from “On Leadership”, provides the most comprehensive, logical, and eloquent view of building community.
 “On Leadership” was adopted as the guidebook for the Foundation.

 John W. Gardner has been called “one of America’s greatest 20th-century visionaries.”
-His life is the subject of a PBS documentary entitled Uncommon American.
+His life was the subject of the PBS documentary Uncommon American.
 Dr. Gardner was president of the Carnegie Corporation and the Carnegie Foundation for the Advancement of Teaching, was the U.S. Secretary and the founding Chairman of Common Cause.
 He died at age 89 in 2002.

 He wrote the Foundation this note after his brunch talk, “I enjoyed my time with your folks.
 They are a bright and interesting group.
 I’d be proud to be named an honorary founder.”
 Dr. Gardner is the Foundation’s one and only Honorary Founder, an proper distinction for the man whose writings inspire the Foundation today.

 Below, in Dr. Gardner’s words from “Building Community”, are the ten essential ingredients he believed comprised a healthy community: